YongchengYAO/CartiMorph/README.md

 #### 3.4.1 Option 1: use the template learning model

 The template learning model is trained with the MR images of healthy subjects.
-The training dataset is relatively small, but consists of images of normal articular cartilages.
-The model is essentially a unsupervised registration model with a learnable template.
+The training dataset is relatively small but consists of images of normal articular cartilages.
+The model is essentially an unsupervised registration model with a learnable template.
 Therefore we can use the model for image registration.

 **Model Inference:**